Leienfels Castle

-Leienfels Castle (Burgruine Leienfels) was a late mediaeval aristocratic castle, immediately northwest of the eponymous village of Leienfels in the region of Franconian Switzerland in Germany.
+Leienfels Castle (Burgruine Leienfels) was a late medieval aristocratic castle, immediately northwest of the eponymous village of Leienfels in the region of Franconian Switzerland in Germany.
 The village belongs to the borough of Pottenstein in the Upper Franconian county of Bayreuth in Bavaria.

 The ruins of the hill castle are freely accessible and act as a viewing point.

 Location

 The ruins lie within the Franconian Switzerland-Veldenstein Forest Nature Park on the 590-metre-high hill of Leienfelser Schlossberg immediately next to the village of Leienfels, about 4.6 kilometres northwest of the church at Betzenstein.

 The castle may be reached from the village of Leienfels by heading in a northwesterly direction.
 The site of the castle begins at the edge of the village.

 In the vicinity, towards the west, lie the ruins of Bärnfels Castle, to the north, on the Bleistein near Graisch, is the site of Leuenstein Castle.
 To the southeast is the site of Leupoldstein Castle and, to the southwest, in the valley of the Trubach, were other castles, of which ruins or foundations (Burgställe) still exist.